Singletary, Cook lead way as Bills beat Bears for AFC East

 Bills: RG Ryan Bates (knee) was hurt while blocking for Allen on a scramble late in the second quarter.
 He returned in the third.

-Bears: OL Michael Schofield III (thumb) was injured on the game’s opening drive, but returned in the second quarter.
+Bears: Fields’ non-throwing shoulder – the same one he separated late last month – bothered him during the game.
+He was also hobbling at the end after someone stepped on his foot, though he said he should be ”good to go.” … OL Michael Schofield III (thumb) was injured on the opening drive, but returned in the second quarter.

 UP NEXT